pbs/alexandria/pages/design_elements.md

 - Border and text colors are the same
 - Background is transparent
-- Hover/Focus state: there is a fill that is a 10% tint of the text color
+- Hover/Focus state: the button fills in with the color, and the text goes to `$gray-0`
-- Active state: a fill that is a 30% tint of the text color
+- Active state: the fill is a 20% darker, scale down by 5%

 ### "Grey" Buttons (with their Active State)